5 Questions to Ask for Medical Insurance Eligibility Verification

 “Is the patient entitled to any visit limits?”

-It is essential to ask this question during a medical insurance verification because not all insurance plans provide unlimited visits to speciality healthcare services.
+It is essential to ask this question during a medical insurance verification because not all insurance plans provide unlimited visits to specialty healthcare services.
 Further, to reduce the chances of denials due to outnumbered benefits, you should have all information regarding the number of visit limits and how many the patient has already used in a year.

 “Are there any out-of-the-network benefits the patient can avail?”